Part of redundant train carriage at Scottish station raises awareness of mental health

 The artwork is the result of a project by Rail 74 CRP (Community Rail Partnership) and aims to highlight male health issues and encourage men of all ages to talk about them.

-Rail 74 CRP is a that aims to deliver benefits along the Rutherglen to Hamilton Central Line.
+Rail 74 CRP is a charity that aims to deliver benefits along the Rutherglen to Hamilton Central Line.

 Hope in Hamilton // Credit: Avanti West Coast